WE1ZARD/DBI/update_log.md

+## DBI 798
+- Fixing the display of occupied space in saves

 ## DBI 796
 - Mostly minor bug fixes, but after reading some smart books on C 23, I revamped the multithreading and synchronization objects.
 On my almost clean environment, I achieved about an 8% increase in installation speed.